A More Secure Alternative to Loose Dentures

 If your dentures slip when you eat or make you worry when you speak, you already know how frustrating that can feel.
 Implant supported dentures in Dallas give you a way to regain stability without relying on adhesives or constant adjustments.
 Instead of resting only on the gums, the denture anchors to implants placed in the jaw, creating a more secure and confident fit.

 At Randall Dentistry, Dr. Drew Randall, TX License #19682, understands that replacing missing teeth is not just about appearance, it is about function, comfort, and dignity.
-With decades of restorative experience and extensive full-arch case planning, he evaluates bite forces, bone health, and long-term stability before recommending treatment.
+With decades of restorative dentistry experience and extensive full-arch case planning, he evaluates bite forces, bone health, and long-term stability before recommending treatment.
 Patients from Lakewood, Greenway Parks, and Preston Center trust his steady, conservative approach because they know the goal is not just fixed teeth, but a solution designed to last.

 Types of Implant Supported Dentures